BoliviaOfficial Name: Plurinational State of Bolivia

 Entry, Exit & Visa Requirements

 U.S. citizens visiting Bolivia as tourists must obtain an entry visa.
 You can apply for a Bolivian tourist visa at Bolivian ports of entry, such as at Bolivia’s international airports and at land border crossings, as well as by mail or in person at Bolivian consulates in the United States.
 You should allow plenty of time for processing if you plan to apply at a Bolivian consulate.
 Bolivian tourist visas are valid for five years from the date of issuance and allow the bearer to enter the country three times in a year for a cumulative stay of not more than ninety days.
-The tourist visa currently costs $135.00.
+The tourist visa currently costs $160.00 at Bolivian consulates in the United States, and $135.00 if purchased at the airport or land borders in Bolivia.
 You can pay the fee in cash, by deposit to the Bolivian consulate’s bank account or by money order.
 If you choose to apply for your visa upon your arrival to Bolivia, you must pay the $135.00 in cash to immigration authorities.
+The difference in price is subject to change.
+The Bolivian government is currently preparing regulations to standardize the visa fee.

-Arrival by Land: Some tourists arriving by land report that immigration officials did not place entry stamps in their passports, which causes problems at checkpoints and upon departure.
+Arrival by Land: Some tourists arriving by land report that immigration officials did not place entry stamps in their passports, which may cause problems at checkpoints and upon departure.
 Make sure you get entry and exit stamps from the Bolivian authorities every time you enter or leave Bolivia.

 Lost/Stolen Passports: If your U.S. passport is lost or stolen while you’re in Bolivia, you must obtain a replacement passport and present it, together with reports of the loss or theft from the Tourist Police and/or Interpol, to a Bolivian government immigration office in order to obtain a replacement visa at a cost of $80.00.
+The procedure for obtaining a replacement visa can take up to two days.
 For more information on replacement passport procedures, please consult the U.S. Embassy’s web site.

 Exit Tax: The Bolivian government charges an exit tax for air departures from the country.
 If you have Bolivian citizenship or residency, the Bolivian government requires an additional fee upon departure.
 While the Bolivian government does not currently require travelers to purchase round-trip air tickets in order to enter the country, some airlines have required travelers to purchase round-trip tickets prior to boarding aircraft bound for Bolivia.